okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ## Use variables

-The following variables contain the configuration parameters for certain page elements.
-These variables inject specific content or functionality automatically.
+The Okta error page template is written using [Mustache](http://mustache.github.io/mustache.5.html) and uses predefined variables to insert relevant values into the error page.
 To see the variables in a code sample, refer to the error page default code in the code editor.
 See [Edit the error page](#edit-the-error-page).

 > **Note:** Variables with double curly braces (`{{`) return escaped HTML by default.
 Triple curly braces (`{{{`) are used for the `errorDescription` variable to return unescaped HTML.
-See the [Mustache manual](http://mustache.github.io/mustache.5.html).

 | Variable | Description |
 |----------|-------------|